Italian Renaissance

-The Italian Renaissance (Rinascimento /it/) was a period in Italian history during the 15th and 16th centuries.
-The period and place are known for the initial development of the broader Renaissance culture that spread from Italy to the rest of Europe (and also to extra-European territories ruled by colonial powers or where Christian missionaries and/or traders were active).
-The period was one of transition: it sits between the Middle Ages and the modern era.
+The Italian Renaissance (Rinascimento /it/, "rebirth") is a period in Italian history covering the 15th and 16th centuries.
+It is the initial development of the broader Renaissance culture that spread from Italy to the rest of Europe (and also to extra-European territories ruled by colonial powers or where Christian missionaries and/or traders were active).
+The period marked the transition from the Middle Ages to the modern era.
 Proponents of a "long Renaissance" argue that it started around the year 1300 and lasted until about 1600.
-In some fields, a Proto-Renaissance, beginning around 1250, is typically accepted.
+In some fields, a Proto-Renaissance, beginning around 1250, is also accepted.
 The French word renaissance (corresponding to rinascimento in Italian) means 'rebirth', and defines the period as one of cultural revival and renewed interest in classical antiquity after the centuries during what Renaissance humanists labelled as the "Dark Ages".
 The Italian Renaissance historian Giorgio Vasari used the term rinascita ('rebirth') in his Lives of the Most Excellent Painters, Sculptors, and Architects in 1550, but the concept became widespread only in the 19th century, after the work of scholars such as Jules Michelet and Jacob Burckhardt.

 The Renaissance began in Tuscany in Central Italy and centered in the city of Florence.
 The Florentine Republic, one of the several city-states of the peninsula, rose to economic and political prominence by providing credit to European monarchs and by laying the groundwork for developments in capitalism and banking.
 Renaissance culture later spread to Venice, the heart of a Mediterranean empire controlling trade routes with the east since its participation in the Crusades and following the journeys of Marco Polo between 1271 and 1295.
 Thus Italy renewed contact with the remains of ancient Greek culture, which provided humanist scholars with new texts.
 Finally the Renaissance had a significant effect on the Papal States and on Rome, largely rebuilt by humanist and Renaissance popes, such as Julius II and Leo X, who frequently became involved in Italian politics, in arbitrating disputes between competing colonial powers and in opposing the Protestant Reformation, which started c.
 1517.